 Christian Valley, CA — “If you think your toddler is too immature to properly handle a loaded firearm safely, think again.
 We here at APSAK (Americans for Protecting the Second Amendment for Kids) have decided to devote our weekends to teaching toddlers in our community firearm safety and proper handling of firearms.”

-Goss explained, “We took them for some outdoor shooting once, but they were shooting at squirrels and woodpeckers and birds…and windows…goddammit.”
+Goss explained, “We took them for some outdoor shooting once, but they were shooting at squirrels and woodpeckers and birds.And windows…goddammit.”
 Pausing for a moment to gather his thoughts, Goss continued, “Um, anyway, we found the kids stay far more focused when they just have the one shadow target.
 Plus the skeet shooting knocked that one kid…uh, Brent, I think, clean on his ass.
 I think he suffered a scratched butt, or something.
-He’s fine.
+I hear he’s fine.
 We just don’t do the toddler firearm training outside anymore.”

 Condon Goss points down the line of kids shooting 45’s, 9mm’s, 38’s and more.

 “Now, don’t you see some disciplined firearm handling going on there?
 When the apocalypse comes these kids are going to be ready.
 They will be the only ones who know how to properly handle a firearm, and one of these kids with a gun in his hand might save a – Jesus, Andrew!
 Not at real people!
 If you point that thing at anybody again you are getting a time out.
 Anyway, what was I saying?”

 – That one of these little kids with a gun in his hand is a good thing and might save my life.
 Should that little fella be doing that?